 Don’t ask if they need help, some people will feel guilty or too proud to accept.
 Instead, learn what activities cause him or her to hurt and just step in to help.

 Help re-organize their house

 Find out what home activities are difficult or painful for them and come up with a solution.
 This might include moving things that are on high shelves or that require stooping or bending to reach to be easily reachable.
 Try to eliminate stairs if that is a problem.
 If their bedroom is upstairs, consider helping to move them to the main floor.

 Rearrange items for posture.
-This might mean moving a TV or computer screen to eye level as well as ensuring that a desk is the right height for viewing.
-Make sure furniture is ergonomic and comfortable.
+This might mean moving a TV or computer screen to eye level as well as ensuring that a desk is at the right height for viewing.
+Make sure the furniture is ergonomic and comfortable.
 This might mean getting lumbar support for their favorite chair or finally replacing that old couch.

 Learn about chronic pain